-At 12:14 AM, January 10th, 2018, the NTWC cancelled the tsunami advisory for Puerto Rico, U.S. and the British Virgin Islands with no impacts to the advisory area.
+At 12:14 AM, January 10th, 2018, the NTWC canceled the tsunami advisory for Puerto Rico, U.S. and the British Virgin Islands with no impacts on the advisory area.

 At 12:48 AM, January 10th, 2018, the PTWC issued its final threat message stating that the tsunami threat from this earthquake had passed, although fluctuations in sea levels may occur for the next several hours.
 This was observed along coastal areas in Belize, Guatemala, and Honduras where the sea receded as much as 4 meters from average positions.